RSF drone attack kills 27 in southeast Sudan: Report

 Despite its strategic position as an artery to the government-controlled east, Sinja has largely avoided the worst of the fighting since the Sudanese military regained control in 2024.
 Sennar state was last targeted by drones in October.

-The civil war is now midway through its third year, with the SAF renewing efforts for an operation to retake the Kordofan and Darfur regions from the RSF.
+The civil war is now deep into its third year, with the SAF renewing efforts for an operation to retake the Kordofan and Darfur regions from the RSF.

 The SAF said on Friday it had inflicted heavy losses on the RSF during a series of air and ground operations in the two regions, pushing RSF fighters out of some areas and killing hundreds more.